-Maslow’s Hierarchy of Needs is a theory in psychology, which argues that there are five stages of human needs that motivate our behavior.
+Maslow’s hierarchy of needs is a theory in psychology, which argues that there are five stages of human needs that motivate our behavior.
 The five stages were later arranged in a pyramid.
-At the very bottom, and most important to meet, are basic needs that huamns need for survival.
+At the very bottom, and most important to meet, are basic needs that humans need for survival.
 At the very top are noble needs that promote our sense of purpose and accomplishment.
 The theory argues that in order to achieve the freedom to attend to the self, the needs at the base of the pyramid must be fully and securely met.

 Maslow’s hierarchy of needs is a theory in psychology.
 It argues that there are five stages of human needs that motivate our behavior.
 Abraham Maslow proposed his theory in 1943 after studying what he called exemplary people such as Albert Einstein or Eleanor Roosevelt.

 First, there are physiological needs, such as the need to breathe, eat, drink or sleep.
 The moment we get enough of that and we feel awake and our bellies are full, we get motivated by the next thing.

 Now we want safety.
 We try to earn money, build up resources and look for shelter that protects us against dangers.
 Once we are satisfied and feel safe, we have time to think about what we want next.

 Stage 3: Love & Belonging

 In stage three, we seek love and belonging.
 We desire to be close to family and friends, belong to a society or join a gang.
 But the moment we feel completely part of a group we already wish to be a little different than the rest.